Steven Avery: Petitions

-On December 20, 2015, a petition was created at a White House petitioning site titled "Investigate and pardon the Averys in Wisconsin and punish the corrupt officials who railroaded these innocent men."
+On December 20, 2015, a petition was created at a White House petitioning site titled "Investigate and pardon the Averys in Wisconsin and punish the corrupt officials who railroaded these innocent men".
 In a January 2016 response to the petition, a White House spokesperson said that since Avery and Dassey "are both state prisoners, the President cannot pardon them.
 A pardon in this case would need to be issued at the state level by the appropriate authorities."
 A spokesman for then Wisconsin Governor Scott Walker stated that Walker would not pardon Avery.

 A second petition, titled "Initiate a Federal Investigation of the Sheriff's Offices of Manitowoc County and Calumet County, Wisconsin", was submitted to the White House petitioning site on January 7, 2016.

 Media coverage

 On March 26, 2013, the public radio program Radiolab aired an episode titled "Are You Sure?" that featured a 24-minute segment titled "Reasonable Doubt".
 It explored Avery's story from the perspective of Penny Beerntsen, whom he was wrongfully convicted of sexually assaulting in 1985.

 On December 18, 2015, Netflix released Making a Murderer, a ten-episode original documentary series that explores Avery's and Dassey's investigations and trials.
 The documentary "examines allegations of police and prosecutorial misconduct, evidence tampering and witness coercion".
 The series was widely reviewed and discussed in the media, and generated numerous follow-up interviews and articles with parties shown in the documentary, including family members and some reporters who covered the trials.
 A second season of the documentary was released via Netflix on October 19, 2018.

 In December 2018, Netflix and series producers were sued for defamation by Andrew Colborn, a former Manitowoc County police officer who had testified at Avery's murder trial.
-The suit alleges that the series omitted and distorted material in order to portray Colborn as a corrupt officer who had planted evidence.
+The suit alleges that the series omitted and distorted material to portray Colborn as a corrupt officer who had planted evidence.
 The suit was later dismissed.

 In 2023, The Daily Wire released Convicting a Murderer, produced and hosted by Candace Owens criticizing how the Netflix documentary handled the case.

 Rescinded support and allegations by Jodi Stachowski

-Jodi Stachowski, an ex-fiancee of Steven Avery, reported in 2016 in an interview with Nancy Grace on HLN that her support for Avery in the documentary was "all an act".
+Jodi Stachowski, an ex-fiancée of Steven Avery, reported in 2016 in an interview with Nancy Grace on HLN that her support for Avery in the documentary was "all an act".
 She further reported that she personally believes he is "not innocent" in Halbach's murder because "he threatened to kill [her] and [her] family and a friend of [hers]" in the past.
 She also alleges that Avery had written her threatening letters from prison.
 She also alleged: "He told me once, excuse my language, all bitches owe him, because [of] the one [Beerntsen] that sent him to prison the first time. ...
 We all owed him and he could do whatever he wanted.
 Steven's the one person I can't trust... he's a monster."
-She also stated: "... he should not be set free."
+She also stated that "he should not be set free".